yoshegg/rudibugger/docs/index.rst

 Welcome to rudibugger's documentation!
 ======================================

+This is the documentation of **rudibugger**, a debugger for **VOnDA**. **rudibugger** is open source and is hosted on `github <https://github.com/yoshegg/rudibugger>`_.

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

-This documentation is still a draft.
+.. warning:: This documentation is still a draft as of 2018.05.24.

-For further questions do not hesitate to write me a mail or open an issue.
-My address can be found in the ``README.md`` of **rudibugger**'s repository.
+.. note:: For further questions do not hesitate to open an issue on this project's github repository.

 .. _general-info: